The Route, Day by Day

 A visit to a nearby Maasai *boma*, or homestead, offers a direct perspective on the practical realities of living alongside lions.
 The discussion moves beyond abstract conservation policy to the lived experience of the community, whose warriors, once lion hunters, are now employed as monitors and protectors.
 The day concludes at a lodge on the crater rim.

-Been to Ngorongoro Conservation Area?Create an account
+Been to Ngorongoro Conservation Area, Lions & Maasai Coexistence?

 and share your photos with other travelers planning this trip.